-We talk a lot about how to get a good recording and how we can make the best mix but we often gloss over the most important part of getting it right before any of that.
+We talk a lot about how to get a good recording and how we can make it right before any of that.

 Getting the right instrument for the job.